 Table 1 provides further detail regarding the sources of costs by quintile.
 For the most expensive quintile, 47% of the total costs tracked were for inpatient and outpatient psychiatric care.
 In addition, for each of the top two quintiles almost one-quarter of the total costs were from being jailed.
-Both as a proportion of total service use and their overall cost, psychiatric and incarceration services were used far more in these two quintiles than in homeless population of Philadelphia in 2000-2002 the other quintiles and account for most of the overall cost differences.
+Both as a proportion of total service use and their overall cost, psychiatric and incarceration services were used far more in these two quintiles than in the other quintiles and account for most of the overall cost differences.
 As the cost that each quintile represented declined, the proportions of costs for shelter use increased.